 Nash is a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.

-We have developed technology that brings the UX of centralized exchanges to non-custodial trading.
+We have developed technology that brings stronger performance and UX to non-custodial trading.

-We also created the first publicy issued security token, regulated as a European security.
+We also created the first publicy issued security token

 The company is no longer operational.